ouya/docs/setup.md

 ##### Video Capture

-For capturing video of your game, we recommend using [Elgato](http://www.elgato.com/gaming/game-capture-hd/support/update).
+For capturing video of your game, we recommend using [Elgato](http://www.elgato.com/) and the [capture software](http://www.elgato.com/gaming/game-capture-hd/support/update).
 Here is a setup and tutorial [video](http://www.youtube.com/watch?v=-Igb4IcpbDY).